Aramco partnership with Women’s Business Park driving women empowerment

 WBP’s principal service line has been engineering drafting through its As-Built Drafting Center.
-These efforts have resulted in the update or creation of over 500,000 engineering drawings and field verification of 1,500 onshore and offshore company facilities.
+These efforts have resulted in the update or creation of over 500,000 engineering drawings, as well as the field verification of 1,500 onshore and offshore company facilities.

 Abdulkarim A. Al-Ghamdi, Aramco’s vice president of Project Management, voiced fulfillment with the success of the collaboration.
 “The partnership between Aramco and the Women’s Business Park has not only provided essential technical support for the company’s capital projects, but it also promotes the noble cause of empowering our local female workforce.
-We look forward to continued collaboration on various engineering, project management, and technology endeavors and expansion of this initiative into new frontiers.”
+We look forward to continued collaboration on various engineering, project management, and technology endeavors, as well as expansion of this initiative into new frontiers.”

 Professional development of Saudi women